philanderson888/course-notes/Cyber/Cyber/labs-azure.md

 ## Enable Scripts

-Run from Administrator prompt

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```

-## Script Install Any Generic EXE (Notepad++ As Example)

-Run this script as administrator to install Notepad++ silently!
+## Manually install exe

+*Shows what can be done - but Chocolatey does it better!*

+Use Notepad++ as an example of how to install any exe file

 ```powershell
 $url = "https://github.com/notepad-plus-plus/notepad-plus-plus/releases/download/v7.8.9/npp.7.8.9.Installer.x64.exe"